dotnet/ai-samples/src/build-2024/docs/Exercise/01 Hello Semantic Kernel.md

 ## Create the console application

-1. Run the following command on `PowerShell` to create a new .NET application named **01 - Hello Semantic Kernel**.
+1. Run the following command on `PowerShell` to create a new .NET application named **HelloBuild** but you can substitute the name of your choice.

     ```shell
-    dotnet new console -n 01 - Hello Semantic Kernel
+    dotnet new console -n HelloBuild
     ```

-1. Switch to the newly created `01 - Hello Semantic Kernel` directory.
+1. Switch to the newly created `HelloBuild` directory.

     ```shell
-    cd 01 - Hello Semantic Kernel
+    cd HelloBuild
     ```

 1. Install Semantic Kernel nuget package